 In 2007, Congress directed the Department of Homeland Security (DHS) to establish and implement the voluntary private sector preparedness accreditation and certification program.
 The result of this directive, PS-Prep™, is designed to improve the preparedness of private sector and not-profit organizations through conformance to consensus-based preparedness standards and best practices.
-PS-Prep™ will enable organizations to identify and implement the necessary steps for instituting and maintaining a comprehensive management system that addresses business continuity, organizational resilience, emergency and disaster management.
-In addition, DHS will provide recognition for those entities, which certify to the adopted preparedness standards.
+PS-Prep™ enables organizations to identify and implement the necessary steps for instituting and maintaining a comprehensive management system that addresses business continuity, organizational resilience, emergency and disaster management.
+In addition, DHS will provide recognition for those entities that certify to the adopted preparedness standards.

 PS-Prep™ is a voluntary program, primarily serving as a resource for private and non-profit entities interested in instituting a comprehensive business continuity management system.
 Incorporating three industry standards, PS-Prep™ offers organizations the opportunity to develop and maintain certification to nationally recognized and respected approaches to resilience and preparedness.

 In August 2007, Congress passed Public Law 110-53, Implementing Recommendations of the 9/11 Commission Act.
 This law amends the Homeland Security Act (2002) by adding Section 524, which calls for Department of Homeland Security (DHS) to establish and implement a voluntary private sector preparedness accreditation and certification program.
 The DHS Secretary designated the Federal Emergency Management Agency (FEMA) to lead the development of the private sector preparedness program, in coordination with the DHS Office of Infrastructure Protection, the DHS Private Sector Office and the DHS Science and Technology Directorate.